Skip to main content

 You can also organize intake forms, document templates, email templates, and e-sign templates into folders based on your usage.

-Creating Automation Folders
+Steps to Create Automation Folders

-Moving Automation to a Folder
+Moving an Automation Workflow to a Folder

 1. Drag and drop the desired workflow into the folder.

-Removing an Automation from a Folder
+Removing an Automation Workflow from a Folder

 Removing automation from a folder permanently deletes the automation and all its associated details from your Lawcus account.
 To remove automation from a folder, follow these steps:

-2. Select "Remove.”
-In the next window, confirm the removal by clicking "Yes, remove it.”
+3. Select Remove.
+In the next window, confirm the removal by clicking Yes, remove it.

 Did this answer your question?